Demi Moore Catches Hell For Kissing 15-Year-Old Philip Tanzini In 1982, When Demi Was Married And 19 [Video]

 Moore’s General Hospital career would launch Demi into a high-profile movie career – although Tanzini didn’t find Moore’s same level of fame and worked as a voiceover artist.
 The backlash on Twitter and Facebook against Demi, who has recently starred in episodes of Empire, has some folks bashing Moore, while others aren’t as up in arms over the video.

 As seen in the top photo above, Demi donned a bikini and was praised for her figure whilst filming Charlie’s Angels 2 in 2002 in Point Dume, California.
-On social media, folks are wondering what Tanzini’s reaction to the kiss would be all these years later, however, according to BuzzFeed news writer Kate Aurthur, Philip had no comment.
+On social media, folks are wondering what Tanzini’s reaction to the kiss would be all these years later.
+However, according to BuzzFeed news writer Kate Aurthur, Philip had no comment.

 I emailed Philip Tanzini, he of the underage Demi Moore makeout (http://t.co/WTkW7uCN), asking him about it.
 Here's his no comment (1/2)…